 There are many things to consider when buying work footwear, practicality being one of them, ensure you choose the right footwear for the environment you work in.
 While you may not require traditional work footwear some aspects of your job might require slip resistance soles or protective toe caps.

-We believe protection should not have to be expensive that's why we stock over 170 types of footwear with something for everybody from Dickies safety shoes to the highly popular and iconic Caterpillar safety boots.
+We believe protection should not have to be expensive that's why we stock over 170 types of footwear with something for everybody from Dickies safety shoes to the new and highly popular and iconic Helly Hansen safety boots.
 You don’t have to spend a fortune to get something suitable just think about your top priorities and what you want most from your footwear.